 - Power and governance

-These seven global learning themes are broken down into knowledge and understanding, skills and attitudes in the Inspire Partnership skills maps (school to attach a link to the skills maps here)
+These seven global learning themes are broken down into knowledge and understanding, skills and attitudes in the Inspire Partnership skills maps (Please click HERE for a copy)

 Diversity, community and global learning is achieved through planning learning experiences and journeys linked to our five curriculum drivers.